-The new Aqua Guard® UltraClean™ represents the next generation of in-channel fine screening, outperforming the original design in side-by-side capture rate tests by over 50%.
+The new Aqua Guard® UltraClean™ represents the next generation of fine screen wastewater treatment.
+It outperforms the original design in side-by-side capture rate tests by over 50%.
 This superior performance comes from a series of patent-pending improvements in the “head” of the Aqua Guard® UltraClean™ screen, each drawn from over 30 years of experience with the classic Aqua Guard® platform.
 Designed with the operator in mind, the Aqua Guard® UltraClean™ also offers easier access to key areas of the screen such as the brush, which has been reengineered to reduce routine maintenance by up to 75% over the original version.
 The Aqua Guard® UltraClean™ technology is available both on new screens, and as a new “head” retrofit for existing Aqua Guard® element screens.